rapiddweller/rapiddweller-benerator-ce/doc/data_generation_concepts.md

 ### Distribution Concept

-There are two special issues which often remain unaddressed in testing:
+There are two special issues that often remain unaddressed in testing:

 * using realistic probability distributions (e.g. popularity of shop items)